 The classic black and tan German Shepherd is the color most associated with the breed, but these dogs actually come in 11 different colors.
 Most of these color combinations are fairly common, although several are extremely rare, including liver and blue, “panda,” and red.

-Final Thoughts: Short Haired German Shepherds
+Summing Up: Short Haired German Shepherds

 It’s no surprise that the German Shepherd is one of the most popular dog breeds in the U.S. and indeed, the world.
 Their loyalty, intelligence, and versatility are almost unmatched by any other breed, evidenced by their use in so many ways.
 They are most popular as dedicated pets, though, and you’d be hard-pressed to find a more protective yet loving family dog!